microsoft/symphony/README.md

 ## Symphony Environment

-An environment in Symphony is represented by a set of configuration files, each representing the input values for the IAC modules used, and a set of credentials used to authenticate to the cloud-related environment subscription at which resources are deployed.
+An environment in Symphony is represented by a set of configuration files, each representing the input values for the IAC modules used and a set of credentials used to authenticate to the cloud-related environment subscription at which resources are deployed.
 Find more about it in the [Symphony Environments Document](./docs/ENVIRONMENT.md)

 ## Symphony Testing